RhysWhite/ST131_19_Pets/README.md

 The Illumina sequence read data have been submitted to the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) under BioProject PRJNA627752 (20 paired reads).

-# Mapping the SRA accession to Strain identifier
+# Mapping the SRA accession to strain identifier

 The following table facilitates this: